gael-ian/vagrant-bindfs/README.md

 Feel free to modify the included `Vagrantfile` to add additional test cases.

 ---

-[bindfs-compatibility]: vagrant-bindfs is compatible with bindfs from version 1.9 to 1.12.6
+[^bindfs-compatibility]: vagrant-bindfs is compatible with bindfs from version 1.9 to 1.12.6